ADTC/vanilla-tabs/README.md

 	<script>
 		document.addEventListener('DOMContentLoaded', () => {
 			new VanillaTabs({
-				'selector': '.tabs', // default is ".tabs"
+				'selector': '#tabs',	// default ID 'tabs'
+				'container': '.content',// default is '.content'
-				'type': 'horizontal', // can be horizontal / vertical / accordion 'responsiveBreak': 840, // tabs become accordion on this device width 'activeIndex' : 0 // active tab index (starts from 0 ).
+				'type': 'horizontal', 	// accordion, horizontal or vertical 'responsiveBreak': 840,	// tabs become accordion on this device width 'activeIndex': 1				// active tab index (starts from 0).
 Can be -1 for accordions.
 			});
 		});
 	</script>